 I’m finally caught up from being on vacation (kind of), emails are responded to, laundry is complete and I finally found some time to sit down and write a few posts.
 Which means I’m back with another before & after project!
+I’m so excited to share with you my DIY Side Table Makeover With Naturally Distressed Wood!

 I am pretty excited about my ‘new’ side table for our family room.
 And by ‘new’ I mean, the newer version of our current side table.
 Oh how I love a little upcycle project!